 What to do:

-- Send a direct message to the person and explain that you will delete the comment and why.
+- Send, if possible, a direct message to the person and explain that you will delete the comment and why.

 - If you want to delete several comments, instead you can write in the comments field that any posts that do not comply our guidelines will be removed.

 - When you delete comments with reference to the guidelines for comments, you should make sure that this information is included in the presentation text for the channel so that you can refer to it.
 If there isn't enough space in the presentation, you must explain the channel guidelines in your direct message or comment.

 Hide a comment